-- Locate the 5 major mass extinction events on the geologic time scale and recognize that extinctions define major boundaries between time periods.
+- Locate the 5 major mass extinction events of the Phanerozoic on the geologic time scale, and recognize that extinctions define major boundaries between time periods.

 - Describe the effects of specified mass extinctions on biodiversity, including which groups of organisms died and which groups flourished in the vacated niches.

 - Describe evidence for hypotheses explaining the causes of two mass extinctions, the End Permian (P/T) and End Cretaceous (K/T)

 - Evaluate evidence for climate change today relative to historical records of temperature and carbon dioxide and predict possible outcomes for species diversity

 The Five Major Phanerozoic Mass Extinctions and their Effects on Biodiversity

 The information below is modified from Openstax Biology 47.1.

 Changes in the environment often create new niches (living spaces) that contribute to rapid speciation and increased diversity events called adaptive radiations.
 On the other hand, cataclysmic events, such as volcanic eruptions and meteor strikes that obliterate life, can result in devastating losses of diversity.
 Such periods of mass extinction have occurred repeatedly in the evolutionary record of life, erasing some genetic lines while creating room for others to evolve into the empty niches left behind.
 You are already familiar with the extinctions that occurred during the Great Oxygenation event, when cyanobacteria altered the gaseous composition so dramatically that even species that produced oxygen went extinct from the presence of the very same oxygen.
 While that extinction was probably massive, it is not on the list of five mass extinctions of the Phanerozoic that are well documented in the fossil record.

 Before we discuss mass extinctions of the Phanerozoic, first let’s recall the Eras and Periods of this Eon: